 Modern slavery is a crime and a violation of fundamental human rights which is constituted in the Modern Slavery Act 2015.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which are abuses of a person’s freedoms and rights.

-To ensure the risks of modern slavery and human trafficking in our supply chains and our business are understood, we include a training session on modern slavery in our induction for all new staff.
-Our Modern Slavery Act Policy has been sent around to all the business offices to ensure awareness and is also available on our internal database to access at any time.
+To ensure the risks of modern slavery and human trafficking in our supply chains and our business are understood, we include a training session on modern slavery in our induction for all new staff and provide copies of booklets and factsheets to all staff members so all staff members can identify the signs of slavery and human trafficking, what initial steps should be taken if slavery is suspected and what external help is available.
+Our Modern Slavery Act Policy has been sent around to all the business offices to ensure awareness and is also available to view in our employee handbook to access at any time.

 The company has evaluated its exposure to the risk of slavery and human trafficking in its UK supply chain by regularly reviewing all aspects of the supply chain.
 We do not consider that we operate in a high risk environment because the majority of our supply chain is based in the UK and in low-risk industries such as healthcare and IT services.

 Where there is evidence of failure to comply with our policies and procedures by any supplier we will require the supplier to remedy the non-compliance.

 The company will measure the effectiveness of the due diligence through KPIs, including contacting suppliers on an annual basis regarding their modern slavery practices and training our employees about modern slavery issues to increase awareness within the company.

 This statement was approved by the board of directors and is made pursuant to section 54(1), Part 6 of the Modern Slavery Act 2015, relates to actions and activities for the financial year ending 2023 and constitutes our slavery and trafficking statement.